alexwlchan/iam-policy-document-tester/README.md

 I can make the API calls I want to test and check they behave correctly.
 It does this by creating a temporary IAM role, which is cleaned up afterwards.

+This dramatically speeds up the flow for developing IAM policy documents.
+It gives me a fast write-test-debug loop for making changes; much faster than if I was using a more full-featured deployment tool like Terraform or CloudFormation.

-**Epistemic status:** lightly tested, shared as an interesting experiment rather than something you should rely on in production.
+**Epistemic status:** lightly tested, shared as an interesting experiment rather than something you should rely on.